fgnass/react-api-query/README.md

 ## `useApiMutation(method, opts)`

 Wrapper around [useMutation](https://react-query.tanstack.com/reference/useMutation) where you don't need to provide a mutation key nor a mutation function.
-Instead you pass the the name of one of your API methods.
+Instead, you pass the name of one of your API methods.

 ### Returns

 The return value is an async function that calls `mutateAsync` under the hood and returns its promise.

-While the result is a function it still has all the return values of [useMutation](https://tanstack.com/query/v4/docs/reference/useMutation) mixed in, like `isLoading` or `isError`:
+While the result is a function, it still has all the return values of [useMutation](https://tanstack.com/query/v4/docs/reference/useMutation) mixed in, like `isLoading` or `isError`:

 ```tsx
 const deleteUser = useApiMutation("deleteUser");